rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 3. Start MSYS shell console from the desktop or Start menu.
 4. Use the command `mingw-get upgrade "gcc<4.6"` to ensure that GCC is upgraded to the latest version BELOW 4.6.
 Do the same for the C++ compiler with the command `mingw-get upgrade "g++<4.6"`.
 4. Install Perl with `mingw-get install msys-perl`.
+5. Install Curl with ... placeholder for figuring out how to easily install Curl for MinGW Windows users.

 #### Further info for Windows users.
 You can update MinGW components once you start it's console by using the command `mingw-get update`, this updates the package repository for MinGW.
 After which you can upgrade packages with `mingw-get upgrade`.